eggsdie/AI-chat/README.md

 AIChat is a real-time messaging application that allows users to create an account, add other users, and exchange messages.

 What sets AIChat apart is its AI-powered response suggestion feature.
-By analyzing your past messages, the app suggests example responses, saving time and effort while enhancing communication.
-This innovative functionality addresses a gap in the current market, offering users a smarter way to engage in conversations.
+By analyzing your past messages, the app will suggest an intelligent and context aware example response which can be sent directly into the chat.

 ---